Office of Professional Regulation

 The Board of Examiners of Shorthand Reporters administers the examination and certification process for shorthand reporters in Iowa.
 The board also administers continuing education requirements and disciplinary actions with respect to shorthand reporters.
 The board advises the court on policies regarding shorthand reporting in Iowa.
 The Board meets twice per year.

-The Office of Professional Regulation is overseen by the director, Nicholas (Tré) Critelli, III, with the assistance of four assistant directors:
+The Office of Professional Regulation is overseen by the Executive Director, Nicholas (Tré) Critelli, III, with the assistance of four directors: